-E-Suit Type Model no. TF-2394
+Type E-Suit TF-2394

 The TF-2394 is designed to be a universal combat E-suit.
 It performs relatively well in most combat situations, and is easy to repair.
 This is important when you consider that the Scimrahn don't have the facilities of repair bays, many repairs occur in the field.
 The Scimrahn mostly make one model of E-suit so parts are available whenever possible.